timurxyz/npm-spawner/README.md

 * Unlike with pure ``spawn`` you can provide args as a space-separated single string.
 * The resolved returned shape holds the 'exit' ``code`` (returned by the ``close`` event), the signal if terminated and the error/problem code if previously exit or error events dropped one.
 * Note: this package primarily delivers a pure ``ESM`` module.
+* * For apps ran by ``ts-node`` you may need to ``import { npmSpawner, spawnNodeChild, SpawnNodeChildReturnT } from 'npm-spawner/lib/index.js'``.
-* For ``CommonJS`` version you need to ``import { npmSpawner, spawnNodeChild, SpawnNodeChildReturnT } from 'npm-spawner/lib/index-cjs.cjs';``.
+* For the ``CommonJS`` version you need to ``import { npmSpawner, spawnNodeChild, SpawnNodeChildReturnT } from 'npm-spawner/lib/index-cjs.cjs'`` or require.
 * By default ``stdin``,``stdout`` and ``stderr`` are inherited from the calling Node process.
-* ``shell`` is by default set to false, and if enabled one needs to set an additional flag to mute a warning reminding us about the vulnarable nature of this choice.
+* ``shell`` is by default set to false, and if enabled one needs to set an additional flag to mute a warning reminding us about the vulnerable nature of this choice.

 ### Shapes